The Gram Code Editor

 ./script/flatpak/bundle-flatpak

-On Arch Linux and Arch-based distributions, Gram is available in the AUR.
+On Arch Linux, Gram is available in the [extra] repository.
+Install it using pacman:

 Note on Linux and Intel GPUs